jeffthedeveloper/Python-Weekend-Projects/README.md

 * **Files:**

-   * ´confusion_matrix.png´ - Image of the confusion matrix from the model.
+   * `confusion_matrix.png` - Image of the confusion matrix from the model.

-   * ´dataset/´ - Folder containing the data used for training and testing.
+   * `dataset/` - Folder containing the data used for training and testing.

-   * ´LICENSE´ - License file for the project (MIT).
+   * `LICENSE` - License file for the project (MIT).

-   * ´README.md´ - This file containing project information.
+   * `README.md` - This file containing project information.

-   * ´requirements.txt´ - List of dependencies required for the project.
+   * `requirements.txt` - List of dependencies required for the project.

 **Tweet_Emotion_Recognition.ipynb** - Jupyter notebook containing the code for building, training, and evaluating the model.